cerebral/cerebral/packages/docs/content/concepts/05_exposing-state.en.md

 )
 ```

-This is perfectly okay if you do not care about updates to each item in the list.
-But when working with Cerebral and the items in your lists are actual entities (objects with ids) and individual items can update, you should favor storing them as a map instead.
+This is perfectly okay if the list is not very large or the list is not related to entities (objects with ids).
+But when working with Cerebral and entities you should favor storing them as a map instead.
 That means:

 ```js
 {